Virtual Races – everything organisers need to know

 Entrants can be tracked via the RaceNation app, meaning that self-isolating friends, family and colleagues can still track the entrant’s virtual race progress!

 Event branded photos

 We hope the above provides some useful guidance as an alternative to cancelling your event.
-Please keep checking government guidelines within your country to monitor any further changes/restrictions which may affect this.
 If you require any help whatsoever in regards to setting up your virtual race, or have any ideas or concerns you wish to speak about, please contact us at firstname.lastname@example.org.
 We’d be very happy to offer any guidance we can during these tough times.